-- 7.46 We will consider each compliance failure on its merits and determine whether the publication of details relating to the compliance failure and/or relating to the imposition of a financial penalty is appropriate. - 7.47 If, following the decision-making process described below, we decide to publish details of a compliance failure, those details (including, if relevant, the details of any financial penalty imposed) will generally be published on our website.
-We might also issue a press release. - 7.48 We are required to prepare a statement of the principles we will apply in determining whether to impose a financial penalty and the amount of any penalty.
-This statement is contained in the next chapter of this document. - 7.49 In applying the statement of penalty principles, we must apply the version in force at the time of the compliance failure.
-We must also review the statement from time to time and revise it if necessary.
+- 7.47 We will consider each compliance failure on its merits and determine whether the publication of details relating to the compliance failure and/or relating to the imposition of a financial penalty is appropriate. - 7.48 If, following the decision-making process described below, we decide to publish details of a compliance failure, those details (including, if relevant, the details of any financial penalty imposed) will generally be published on our website.
+We might also issue a press release. - 7.49 We are required to prepare a statement of the principles we will apply in determining whether to impose a financial penalty and the amount of any penalty.17 This statement is contained in the next chapter of this document.